-iii.
-Local Compliance Criteria for Existing SSTS.

-- 1. SSTS built before April 1, 1996 outside of areas designated as shoreland areas, wellhead protection areas, or SSTS providing sewage treatment for food, beverage, or lodging establishments must have at least two feet of vertical separation between the bottom of the dispersal system and seasonal saturation or bedrock. - 2.
-SSTS built after March 31, 1996 or SSTS located in a Shoreland area, wellhead Protection area, or serving a food, beverage, or lodging establishment as defined under Minn.
-R. ch.
+- iii.
+Local Compliance Criteria for Existing SSTS. - 1.
+SSTS built before April 1, 1996, outside of areas designated as shoreland areas, wellhead protection areas, or SSTS providing sewage treatment for food, beverage, or lodging establishments must have at least two (2) feet of vertical separation between the bottom of the dispersal system and seasonal saturation or bedrock. - 2.
+SSTS built after March 31, 1996, or SSTS located in a Shoreland area, wellhead Protection area, or serving a food, beverage, or lodging establishment as defined under Minn.
+R. Ch.
 7080.1100, Subp.
-84 shall have a three-foot vertical separation between the bottom soil infiltrative surface and the periodically saturated soil and/or bedrock.
-Existing systems that have no more than a 15 percent reduction in this separation distance (a separation distance no less than 30.6 inches) to account for settling of sand or soil, normal variation of separation distance measurements and interpretation of limiting layer characteristics may be considered compliant under this Ordinance.
+84 shall have a three (3)-foot vertical separation between the bottom soil infiltrative surface and the periodically saturated soil and/or bedrock.
+Existing systems that have no more than a fifteen percent (15%) reduction in this separation distance (a separation distance no less than thirty and six tenths (30.6) inches) to account for settling of sand or soil, normal variation of separation distance measurements and interpretation of limiting layer characteristics may be considered compliant under this Ordinance.
 The vertical separation measurement shall be made outside the area of system influence but in an area of similar soil.
 Minn.
-R. ch.
-7080.1500, subp.4 - 3.
-An existing SSTS System installed prior to April 1, 1996 and located in a Shoreland Zoning District shall be considered substandard if the tank capacity does not meet Minn.
-R. ch.
+R. Ch.
+7080.1500, Subp.4. - 3.
+An existing SSTS System installed prior to April 1, 1996, and located in a Shoreland Zoning District shall be considered substandard if the tank capacity does not meet Minn.
+R. Ch.
 7080.1930 and/or the soil dispersal area of the SSTS does not meet the design flows of a Classification I dwelling.
 Substandard SSTS systems shall be upgraded and reclassified as a Type III system, which requires an operating permit and annual reporting or repaired or replaced in accordance with Minn.
-R. ch.
-7080.1500, subp.
+R. Ch.
+7080.1500, Subp.
 4(B).
 The minimum estimated flow must be sized for a two (2) bedroom dwelling as outlined in Minn.
-R. ch.
-7080.1860 Table IV; or successor rules.

-iv.
-Local Standards for Holding Tanks.

-- 1. Undeveloped lots of record on which a holding tank is the only practical means of sewage treatment are unsuitable for residential use. - 2.
+R. Ch.
+7080.1860, Table IV; or successor rules. - iv.
+Local Standards for Holding Tanks. - 1.
+Undeveloped lots of record on which a holding tank is the only practical means of sewage treatment are unsuitable for residential use. - 2.
 Holding tanks may be used as an alternative for existing failing SSTS, or SSTS that pose an imminent threat to public health or safety only when no other reasonable alternative exists.